Best time to visit the Dominican Republic

 Visiting the Dominican Republic in June–August

-You’ll have to factor in rain if you take your holiday from June, although this early in the wet season there’s less likelihood of a serious downpour.
+You’ll have to factor in rain if you take your vacation from June, although this early in the wet season there’s less likelihood of a serious downpour.
 Sun worshippers will love basking on the beaches in the 30°C heat, although at an average 32°C in the capital Santo Domingo it’s too hot for serious sightseeing.
 After sundown, however, temperatures gradually drop to around 22°C, making for a pleasant evening out.

 Between June and August the island is at its hottest and you’re bound to get some heavy rainfall.
 But it doesn’t mean the island will be hit with torrential rain on a daily basis.
 Rather heavy downpours may suddenly appear, but are just as likely to be followed by sunny spells.
 If you’re planning on trekking in mountainous areas, such as in the Cordillera Central, bear in mind your adventures could be scuppered by heavy rains.